atbcb/usab-uswds/_pages/about/eeo-deia/aap.md

   </tbody>
 </table>

-3. Describe how the agency has communicated the numerical goals to the hiring managers and/or recruiters.
+##### 3. Describe how the agency has communicated the numerical goals to the hiring managers and/or recruiters.

-**This information was shared and discussed during leadership meetings.**
+This information was shared and discussed during leadership meetings.

-## Section II: Model Disability Program
+### Section II: Model Disability Program

 Pursuant to 29 C.F.R. § 1614.203(d)(1), agencies must ensure sufficient staff, training and resources to recruit and hire persons with disabilities and persons with targeted disabilities, administer the reasonable accommodation program and special emphasis program, and oversee any other disability hiring and advancement program the agency has in place.

-### A. Plan to provide sufficient & competent staffing for the disability program
+#### A. Plan to provide sufficient & competent staffing for the disability program

-1. Has the agency designated sufficient qualified personnel to implement its disability program during the reporting period?
+##### 1. Has the agency designated sufficient qualified personnel to implement its disability program during the reporting period?
 If “no”, describe the agency’s plan to improve the staffing for the upcoming year.

 > Answer: Yes

-**N/A**
+_N/A_

-2. Identify all staff responsible for implementing the agency's disability employment program by the office, staff employment status, and responsible official.
+##### 2. Identify all staff responsible for implementing the agency's disability employment program by the office, staff employment status, and responsible official.

 <table class="data" id="t22">
   <thead>